Today we will be looking at two of Dyson’s cheaper offerings when it comes to cordless vacuum cleaners – the Dyson V6 and V7.

 - Interchangeable tools: Both these models have tools that you can use with the wand or direct on the vacuum.
 This feature allows a lot of options in the way you want to use it.

-- Lightweight: These cordless vacuums weigh less than 7 pounds even with the motorized tool attached.
+- Lightweight: These cordless vacuum cleaners weigh less than 7 pounds even with the motorized tool attached.
 The weight difference between the two is minimal (around one pound).

-- Warranty: All Dyson cordless vacuums come with a 2-year warranty
+- Warranty: All Dyson cord-free products come with a 2-year warranty

 Design Differences Between the Dyson V6 vs. V7